Rogers artist breathes new life into old items

 "Over the years it's grown into a passion," he said.

-His art gained momentum when he moved to Rogers about 2009.
-He had been laid off from his job, and he had not yet been putting his artwork in galleries.
-He said he had heard you should look for a job half a day and enjoy yourself the other half, so while he was pursuing his art in his spare time, he found a gallery in Rogers called Poor Richard’s.
-The gallery agreed to show his art and it sold well.
+Flynn's art gained momentum around 2009 when he moved to Rogers.
+He had been laid off from his job, and he had not yet put his artwork in galleries.
+He said he had heard you should look for a job half a day and enjoy yourself the other half.
+So while he was pursuing his art in his spare time, he found a gallery in Rogers called Poor Richard's that agreed to show his art, and it sold well.

 "For those who are Catholic, I refer to it as my three failed attempts at holy orders," he said.

-First he studied for a diocese in west Texas to be a priest, he said.
+First he studied for a diocese in west Texas to be a priest.
 Then he studied for a religious order called The Redemptress.
-Then he ended up joining a monastery in New Mexico and was there for five years.
+He ended up joining a monastery in New Mexico and was there for five years.

 He was also a musician and songwriter there, and they published some of his songs.
 He played several instruments and still plays the ukulele and drums.

 He also met his wife, Susan, there.
 She was a nun at the time.
-Several years after he left she also left and came to visit him in Austin, and they ended up getting married.
+Several years after he left, she also left and came to visit him in Austin.
+They ended up getting married.